agj/cielos/README.md

 The typeface used within the game is an ad-hoc collection of glyphs drawn using a 12×12 grid.

+The code for the version released during the jam is preserved in the `jam-version` Git tag.
+The code was cleaned up a bit after that, and might further evolve in the future.

 ## Credits

 Sound effects by: